PVanhevel/historian_data_compression/README.md

-<h1 align="center">Welcome to the Historian Data Compression module</h1>
+# Historian Data Compression

+Historian Data Compression is a Python library used to compress historian data, using the deadband and/or swinging door algorithm.
+Historian data are typically 2 dataframe columns with a timestamp and a logged value.

 ## Project description

-Compress historian data (typically 2 dataframe columns with a timestamp and a logged value) with the deadband and swinging door algorithm in Python.

 Based on the [swinging door library](https://pypi.org/project/swinging-door/) of [Aleksandr F. Mikhaylov (ChelAxe)](mailto:chelaxe@gmail.com).
 The default for the extra timeout parameter is 0, which actually means 'no timeout'.